fengbintu/Neural-Networks-on-Silicon/README.md

 - **MAGNet: A Modular Accelerator Generator for Neural Networks.** (NVIDIA)
 - **ReDRAM: A Reconfigurable Processing-in-DRAM Platform for Accelerating Bulk Bit-Wise Operations.** (ASU)
 - **Accelergy: An Architecture-Level Energy Estimation Methodology for Accelerator Designs.** (MIT)

+### 2019 ASSCC
+- **A 47.4µJ/epoch Trainable Deep Convolutional Neural Network Accelerator for In-Situ Personalization on Smart Devices.** (KAIST)
+- **A 2.25 TOPS/W Fully-Integrated Deep CNN Learning Processor with On-Chip Training.** (NTU)
+- **A Sparse-Adaptive CNN Processor with Area/Performance Balanced N-Way Set-Associate Pe Arrays Assisted by a Collision-Aware Scheduler.** (THU, Northeastern)
+- A 24 Kb Single-Well Mixed 3T Gain-Cell eDRAM with Body-Bias in 28 nm FD-SOI for Refresh-Free DSP Applications.
+(EPFL)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.